Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gilston has seven active public transport stops, all of which are bus stops.
 These stops are served by one route in total, offering 80 weekly passenger trips combined.
-The accessibility of these services is rated as moderate, with residents located an average of 478 meters from the nearest stop.
+The area's transport accessibility is rated as moderate, with residents living an average of 478 meters from the nearest stop.
+Gilston, being predominantly residential, sees most residents commuting outwards, with cars being the primary mode of transportation at 97%.
+On average, there are 2.2 vehicles per dwelling, surpassing the regional average.
+According to the 2021 Census, 15.9% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport